 For many who dream of building a family, surrogacy is a necessary step.
-Dr. De Pinho explains everything you need to know about traditional surrogacy and gestantional carriers for all couples and singles, gay or straight.
+Our CT Fertility reproductive specialist explains everything you need to know about traditional surrogacy and gestational carriers for all couples and singles, gay or straight.

 With so many surrogacy options to consider, it’s important to consult a professional from the very beginning.
-Here, Joao de Pinho MD, at CT Fertility, answers a few frequently asked questions from individuals who are just beginning to explore the idea of surrogacy.
+Here, the fertility specialist Dr. Melvin Thornton at CT Fertility answer a few frequently asked questions from individuals who are just beginning to explore the idea of surrogacy.

 What are the first steps?